AI Researcher & Engineer

 About

-I'm a CS graduate from American International University Bangladesh, where I completed my BSc in Computer Science and Engineering with a CGPA of 3.74.
+I'm a CS graduate from American International University Bangladesh, where I completed my BSc in Computer Science and Engineering with a CGPA of 3.74 — finishing the degree in 3.5 years.
 My academic journey has been defined by a deep curiosity about how intelligent systems learn, communicate, and scale.

 My research sits at the intersection of distributed machine learning and large language model behavior — two areas I believe will define the next decade of AI development.
 I'm driven by problems that are both theoretically rich and practically meaningful.